A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Conclusion

 \section{Conclusion}

-In this paper, we proposed a domain-agnostic and scalable framework for leveraging implicit user feedback, particularly user dissatisfaction and rephrase behavior, to automatically curate high-quality supervision data to continuously improve NLU in a large-scale conversational AI or digital assistant system.
-We showed with an extensive set of experiments on live traffic how the framework can be applied to improve NLU and analyzed its performance across 10 popular domains by traffic volume on a real production system.
-We further showed component-level analysis of our framework for more in-depth validation of its performance.
+We proposed a domain-agnostic and scalable framework for leveraging implicit user feedback, particularly user dissatisfaction and rephrase behavior, to automatically curate new supervision data to continuously improve NLU in a large-scale conversational AI system.
+We showed how the framework can be applied to improve NLU and analyzed its performance across 10 popular domains on a real production system, with component-level and qualitative analysis of our framework for more in-depth validation of its performance.